Last Updated on

 What might take one person several hours or even days can be accomplished in a shorter amount of time.

-Being able to locate water, food, blankets, clothing, build a shelter, gather fire making materials, and find things like medicine or even weapons can happen relatively quickly.
+Being able to locate water, food, blankets, clothing, build a shelter, gather fire-making materials so you can start campfires and make torches, and find things like medicine or even weapons can happen relatively quickly.

 There is also safety in numbers — as the days pass and lawlessness becomes evident a team of survivors can defend themselves a lot easier than just one person on their own.